Frequently Asked Questions

 Am I required to have health insurance to attend Pre-College?

 You are strongly encouraged to have health insurance or short term coverage.
-Review health insurance information International students.
+Review health insurance information for International students.

 If I am unable to get my immunizations prior to arriving at campus, what are my options?

 Direct your questions regarding immunizations to Student Health Service 404-727-7571 or Immunizations-SHS@emory.edu.

 The form can be downloaded from the Parental Consents section of your application in the PORTAL.